ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 That, or, the developers had given up trying to communicate to the leadership, for _some_ reason.

-Either way, Weber-Aufderhar, despite it's pedigree and financing, was clearly just another run of the mill disorganized tech company that hides it's lack off efficiency or professionality behind investor graft to make investment appear as value without creating the actual value it represents.
+Either way, Runolfsdottir Group, despite it's pedigree and financing, was clearly just another run of the mill disorganized tech company that hides it's lack off efficiency or professionality behind investor graft to make investment appear as value without creating the actual value it represents.
 Which, is typical.

 What kept me from quitting right then and there was my finances, and that I could deal with typical, if it meant a good paycheck.
 My coworkers were.

-That said, while Weber-Aufderhar's lack of professional standards with regards to technology is rather pro forma for most tech companies, particularly startups, I still had to wonder if all of the employees go through a "covert" federal investigation as a matter of routine as well.
+That said, while Runolfsdottir Group's lack of professional standards with regards to technology is rather pro forma for most tech companies, particularly startups, I still had to wonder if all of the employees go through a "covert" federal investigation as a matter of routine as well.
 But, at that point, I could have been wrong about my assumptions, or at least I hoped.

-The last thing I found funny in the Google doc was this: the CIO, a John Wallace, made numerous typos; spelling and grammar.
+The last thing I found funny in the Google doc was this: the CIO, a John Feeney, made numerous typos; spelling and grammar.
 Given that he is a top level employee and a leader representing Insurance -- the one thing that kept this company from just being tech, after all -- I thought his lack of attention to detail was alarming, and I do believe I said something out loud about it.

 ...

-My second week at Weber-Aufderhar, like the first, involved several "onboarding" meetings to introduce me to the various departments and leaders of the company.
-My boss' boss, the Chief Product Officer, was another Indian man named Rajat Kongovi, the same man who I felt had hinted towards authentication in a strange way a week before in an email.
-His onboarding meeting to represent our shared internal department of Product seemed fine, save for one comment about his fellow C Suite board member, John Wallace.
+My second week at Runolfsdottir Group, like the first, involved several "onboarding" meetings to introduce me to the various departments and leaders of the company.
+My boss' boss, the Chief Product Officer, was another Indian man named Cortez Lemke, the same man who I felt had hinted towards authentication in a strange way a week before in an email.
+His onboarding meeting to represent our shared internal department of Product seemed fine, save for one comment about his fellow C Suite board member, John Feeney.

-Rajat said something like this about John:
+Cortez said something like this about John:

-> And one thing our CIO John Wallace likes to say is "I've never seen a risk I didn't like taking."
+> And one thing our CIO John Feeney likes to say is "I've never seen a risk I didn't like taking."

 Normally, board members take the time to speak positively on each other.
 This, I felt, was a bit awkward -- an _insurance_ guy is supposed to be a big risk taker?